A Guide to the Best Things to Do in Manly

 - Manly to Barangaroo

-You can use your Opal card to pay on either the Fast Ferry or Captain Cook, but these fares will not count towards your daily and weekly caps.
-There is also the Captain Cook hop on hop off ferry and the Sydney Harbour Hopper which cost a little more but give you 1 or 2 days of sightseeing and make some stops that are not possible on the public ferry.
+There is also the Captain Cook hop on hop off ferry and the Sydney Harbour Hopper.
+They cost a little more but give you 1 or 2 days of sightseeing and make some stops that are not possible on the public ferry.

 Public Manly Ferry

-Public ferries service the F1 route from Circular Quay to Manly Wharf.
-The original Manly ferries the ‘Queenscliff’, ‘Narrabeen’, ‘Collaroy’ or ‘Freshwater’ ferries are named after beaches north of Manly.
 There are newer Emerald Class ferries that travel this route but try to catch the one of the original services if you can.
 It’s a much more pleasant experience, particularly in rough weather.

 Can you get a ferry from Darling Harbour to Manly?